Hike in efficiency

 That was the point when we decided to start afresh.
 We went back to the drawing board and decided to work on one process at a time.
 By the end of 2017, we discovered the model that worked.
 After that, there was no looking back.
 Currently, we have automated 21 processes and process many thousands of work items via RPA.
 This currently translates into the work of about 60 staffers on the ground

 By the third quarter of 2016, JLT India had its first deployment report ready.
 It went well.
-However, later, it faced particular challenges due to the instability of the robot.
+However, later it faced particular challenges due to the instability of the robot.
 Cases lined up as they were not getting processed fast enough.
 The year 2017 was mostly spent experimenting with various iterations and problem-solving issues.
-The lowest point of the program was when the company almost curtailed the initiative is it was not delivering expected outcomes.
+The lowest point of the program was when the company almost curtailed the initiative-it was not delivering expected outcomes.

 The UK-based Employee Benefits administration, which is run from the India offshore facility of the company, deals with pension schemes.